4 Helpful Retirement Tips You Need To Know Now

-We want to let you in on a little secret though: saving for retirement early pays off in a BIG way due to a little something called compound interest.
+Here’s a little secret though: saving for retirement early pays off in a big way due to a little something called compound interest.
 Einstein called it the eighth wonder of the world; he was right.
 Find out what you need to do today to enjoy tomorrow to the fullest.

-If your employer offers a 401K, take advantage and sign up.
+If your employer offers a 401(k), take advantage and sign up.
 They may even match contributions up to a certain percent.
-If this option is not available or you want to save more, open an Individual Retirement Account and make your contribution automatic.
+If this option isn’t available or you want to save more, open an Individual Retirement Account (IRA) and make your contribution automatic.
 If you prefer, start small and gradually increase your contributions.

-When we’re young, time on our side and we can choose investments with more risk but higher potential returns.
+When you’re young, time is on your side and you can choose investments with more risk but higher potential returns.
 It’s normal for investments to rise and fall over time and it’s not until the investment is sold that you lose or make money.
 Most retirement plans have different portfolios to suit different risk levels.
-Ultimately, it is up to you to select the portfolio or investments that align with your risk tolerance.
+Ultimately, it’s up to you to select the portfolio or investments that align with your risk tolerance.

 Speak to an expert.

 Financial advisors know the ins and outs of different types of investments and can help guide you in building your financial plan.
 Talk to an advisor about both short-term and long-term investments.
-Together you can determine what best fits your needs while exploring options that can get you where you would like to be.
-To get started, members of A+FCU can take advantage of a free consultation with an A+ Wealth Management advisor.
+Together you can determine what best fits your needs while exploring options that can get you where you’d like to be.